 First South Asian of Indian Descent to direct at Bard on the Beach

 A recent co-creator and co-director of Bard on the Beach’s All’s Well That Ends Well, Rohit Chokhani is the first South Asian of Indian descent to direct at Bard, Western Canada’s largest not-for-profit, professional Shakespeare Festival.
-His fresh, bold take on the production received critical acclaim and enjoyed a sold out 6-week run, entertaining over 12,000 audience members.
+His fresh, bold take on the production received critical acclaim and enjoyed a sold out 6-week run.
 Here is what critics had to say about this production:

 "This All’s Well That Ends Well looks and sounds gorgeous...Production is 10 out of 10 "- Jo ledingham